 More Than $1M to Support Transformative Food Systems Fellowship at University of Michigan

-A new fellowship from an interdisciplinary group of schools, colleges, and programs at the University of Michigan will assist an incoming group of master’s degree students who plan to study food systems.
+A new interdisciplinary fellowship in partnership with the University of Michigan Sustainable Food Systems Initiative will assist an incoming group of master’s degree students who plan to study food systems.
 Students who are part of the Transformative Food Systems (TFS) Fellowship will study methods for constructing transformative food systems that are equitable, health-promoting, and ecologically resilient.

 Open to applicants who identify as underrepresented, first-generation or low-income, TFS fellows can enroll in master’s programs within the University of Michigan School of Public Health’s Department of Nutritional Sciences, School for Environment and Sustainability (SEAS), or Taubman College’s Urban and Regional Planning (URP) Program.
 The fellowship is set to begin with two cohorts of master’s students who enroll in the Fall of 2022 and Fall 2023.